-- 1. Annually review College progress toward Vision for Success #1: Increase student completion of degrees and certificates by 20%. - 2.
-Annually review College progress toward Vision for Success #2: Increase student transfers to the public universities (CSU and UC) by 35%. - 3.
-Annually review College progress toward Vision for Success #4: Increase the percent of Career Education students employed in their field of study to 76% within five years.
+- 1. Annually review College progress toward Vision for Success Goal 1: Increase student completion of degrees and certificates by 20%. - 2.
+Annually review College progress toward Vision for Success Goal 2: Increase student transfers to CSU and UC by 35%. - 3.
+Annually review College progress toward Vision for Success Goal 4: Increase the percent of career education students employed in their field of study to 76% within five years.

 Goal 5: Effectively utilize institutional resources to meet the needs critical to the College mission.
-(District #4 and #5)
+(District Strategic Directions 4 and 5)